k78ma/quartz/content/ML/Batch Normalization.md

   - BatchNorm
   - batch normalization
 ---
 Batch normalization shifts and rescales each activation $h$ so that its mean and variance across the batch $\mathcal{B}$ become values that are learned during training.
 It is primarily useful for training stability, alleviating issues such as [[Exploding Gradients in Residual Networks|exploding gradients in residual networks]].
-BatchNorm was originally developed to address the problem of [[Covariate Shift]].
+- BatchNorm was originally developed to address the problem of [[Covariate Shift]], but has been shown to not be useful; instead, it seems to make the loss surface smoother.

 First, the empirical mean $m_{h}$ and standard deviation $s_{h}$ are computed:
 $$